CalebMueller-UH/CalebMueller-UH.github.io/projects/PersistenceOfVisionLEDPoi copy.md

   - FastLED
   - Fusion360
   - Altium
-summary: "LED lightsticks that can display the contents of Bitmap images as they move through space the Persistence of Vision effect"
+summary: "LED lightsticks that can display the contents of Bitmap images as they move through space by leveraging the Persistence of Vision effect"
 ---
 This project was my first deep dive into developing an IoT device, and ultimately was the impetus to entering into the Computer Engineering program at University of Hawaii at Manoa.